History of Buffalo Wild Wings in Timeline

 In 2019, Buffalo Wild Wings announced a multiyear deal with MGM Resorts International and its sports betting venture Roar Digital.

-2020: Partnership with League of Legends Championship Series (LCS)
+2020: National partnership the League of Legends Championship Series (LCS)

-In 2020, Buffalo Wild Wings announced a national partnership with the League of Legends Championship Series (LCS).
+In 2020, Buffalo Wild Wings announced a national partnership the League of Legends Championship Series (LCS).

 During the 2022 NCAA Division I men's basketball tournament, Buffalo Wild Wings signed a sponsorship deal with Doug Edert, a breakout star of the Saint Peter's team.

-In March 2023, Buffalo Wild Wings had 12 locations in Canada, prior to its exit from the Canadian market.
+In March 2023, Buffalo Wild Wings had 12 Canadian locations.

-In 2024, Buffalo Wild Wings' net income for the first quarter was around US $87 million, with earnings per share (EPS) of US $0.38.
+Buffalo Wild Wings net income for the first quarter of 2024 was around US $87 million, with earnings per share (EPS) of US $0.38.

-As of March 2025, Buffalo Wild Wings has over 1,300 locations across all 50 U.S. states.
-The company's operations are based in Atlanta, Georgia, within the Sandy Springs district, under its parent company, Inspire Brands.
+As of March 2025, Buffalo Wild Wings had expanded to over 1,300 locations across all 50 U.S. states.
+The company's operations were based out of Sandy Springs, Georgia, which is also the location of its parent company, Inspire Brands.

 As of July 20, 2025, Buffalo Wild Wings reported trailing twelve-month operating revenue of approximately US $1.035 billion, a 3.2 % decline from the prior year.